lukasbestle/nedb/README.md

 issued before load is finished is buffered and will be executed when load is done.
 * `onload` (optional): if you use autoloading, this is the handler called after the `loadDatabase`.
 It takes one `error` argument.
 If you use autoloading without specifying this handler, and an error happens during load, an error will be thrown.
 * `afterSerialization` (optional): hook you can use to transform data after it was serialized and before it is written to disk.
 Can be used for example to encrypt data before writing database to disk.
-This function takes a string as parameter (one line of an NeDB data file) and outputs the transformed string, **which must absolutely not contain a `\n` character** (or data will be lost)
+This function takes a string as parameter (one line of an NewDB data file) and outputs the transformed string, **which must absolutely not contain a `\n` character** (or data will be lost)
 * `beforeDeserialization` (optional): reverse of `afterSerialization`.
 Make sure to include both and not just one or you risk data loss.
 For the same reason, make sure both functions are inverses of one another.
-Some failsafe mechanisms are in place to prevent data loss if you misuse the serialization hooks: NeDB checks that never one is declared without the other, and checks that they are reverse of one another by testing on random strings of various lengths.
-In addition, if too much data is detected as corrupt, NeDB will refuse to start as it could mean you're not using the deserialization hook corresponding to the serialization hook used before (see below)
+Some failsafe mechanisms are in place to prevent data loss if you misuse the serialization hooks: NewDB checks that never one is declared without the other, and checks that they are reverse of one another by testing on random strings of various lengths.
+In addition, if too much data is detected as corrupt, NewDB will refuse to start as it could mean you're not using the deserialization hook corresponding to the serialization hook used before (see below)
 * `firstLine` (optional): string or function.
-NeDB will use the string value or function return value to store it as the first line of the datastore.
+NewDB will use the string value or function return value to store it as the first line of the datastore.
 You can use this option to store metadata like the file type or database options that can be retrieved via `Datastore.getFirstLine()` again at any time.
 The (return) value **must absolutely not contain a `\n` character** (or data will be lost).
 Please see <a href="#storing-database-metadata">Storing database metadata</a> for more information
 * `corruptAlertThreshold` (optional): between 0 and 1, defaults to 10%.
-NeDB will refuse to start if more than this percentage of the datafile is corrupt.
+NewDB will refuse to start if more than this percentage of the datafile is corrupt.
 0 means you don't tolerate any corruption, 1 means you don't care
-* `nodeWebkitAppName` (optional, **DEPRECATED**): if you are using NeDB from whithin a Node Webkit app, specify its name (the same one you use in the `package.json`) in this field and the `filename` will be relative to the directory Node Webkit uses to store the rest of the application's data (local storage etc.).
+* `nodeWebkitAppName` (optional, **DEPRECATED**): if you are using NewDB from whithin a Node Webkit app, specify its name (the same one you use in the `package.json`) in this field and the `filename` will be relative to the directory Node Webkit uses to store the rest of the application's data (local storage etc.).
 It works on Linux, OS X and Windows.
 Now that you can use `require('nw.gui').App.dataPath` in Node Webkit to get the path to the data directory for your application, you should not use this option anymore and it will be removed.

 If you use a persistent datastore without the `autoload` option, you need to call `loadDatabase` manually.
 This function fetches the data from datafile and prepares the database. **Don't forget it!** If you use a